 In a word, yes.
 When industry funds science, credibility suffers.
 And this does not bode well for the types of public-private research partnerships that appear to be becoming more prevalent as government funding for research and development lags.

-Our own recent research speaks to how hard it may be for the public to see research as useful when produced with an industry partner, even when that company is just one of several collaborators.
+Our own research speaks to how hard it may be for the public to see research as useful when produced with an industry partner, even when that company is just one of several collaborators.

 What people think of funding sources